-If you are lucky enough to have the financial wherewithal to make a down payment on a home that's greater than the traditional 20%, the question becomes, should you do so?
-In fact, there are many benefits to making a larger-than usual down payment, as follows:
+If you are in the market to buy a home and have the financial wherewithal to make a down payment that's greater than the traditional 20%, the question becomes, should you do so?
+There are, in fact, many benefits to making a larger-than usual down payment, as we'll discuss below, including:

-- No PMI premiums.
 If you at least pay 20% of your purchase price, you won't have to pay private mortgage insurance, or PMI.
 Lenders routinely require this of homebuyers who borrow more than 80% of the home's value.
-This type of insurance never results in any compensation to you – its purpose is to protect the lender if you default (fail to pay back the loan on time).
-PMI typically costs from .5% to 1% of the loan amount, which can add thousands of dollars per year to your housing costs until you are able to get your equity to the 20% level, at which PMI is no longer required.
+This type of insurance never results in any compensation to you.
+Its purpose is to protect the lender if you default (fail to pay back the loan on time).
+PMI typically costs from .5% to 1% of the loan amount, which can add thousands of dollars per year to your housing costs until you are able to get your equity to the 20% level, at which time PMI is no longer required.

-- Better odds of getting the house in a multiple-offer situation.
 If you're trying to outbid other prospective buyers on a home, price is not the only consideration for the seller.
 Smart sellers also give weight to the issue of which buyer is most likely to successfully close the deal.
-Because failure to obtain bank or loan financing is a common reason for deals to fall through – and again, it's easier to get a loan if you make a large down payment—the seller's eyes will light up if you can show that you've got the cash to sew up a good part of the deal.
+Because failure to obtain bank or loan financing is a common reason for deals to fall through and again, it's easier to get a loan if you make a large down payment—the seller's eyes will light up if you can show that you've got the cash to sew up a good part of the deal.

 Of course, not everyone can make even a 20% down payment, as discussed in the Affording a House section of Nolo's website.
 But with some creative strategies, as described in Your Down Payment: Where Will It Come From? you might be able to muster up the needed amount more easily than you expected.